mickecamino/ECDBpersonalV2/README.md

-# ECDB personal V2
+# ecDB personal V2

-NOTE: This is a forked standalone version of ECDBpersonal from Pete Willard.
+NOTE: This is a forked standalone version of ecDBpersonal from Pete Willard.
-I have made so many changes to it and decided to create it as ECDB personal V2 instead
+I have made so many changes to it and decided to create it as ecDB personal V2 instead
 ## UNSUPPORTED
 However, it is still unsupported, I have made all the changes to suit my need.
 YMMV.